Updated July 18, 2023

 Shareholder Fund vs Net Worth Comparison Table

-|Definition||Shareholders’ fund refers to the amount of equity in the company.||Net worth is the difference between what the organizations or a person own less what it owes.|
+|Definition||Shareholders’ fund refers to the amount of equity in the company.||Net worth is the difference between what the organization or a person owns less what it owes.|

-|Term Concept||Shareholders’ fund is the specific term and is narrow concept as it describes how much owners have after paying off liabilities.||Networth is the generic term and is a wide concept which describes how much is kept with the organization after clearing all the liabilities.|
+|Term Concept||Shareholders’ fund is the specific term and is a narrow concept as it describes how much owners have after paying off liabilities.||Networth is a generic term and is a wide concept that describes how much is kept with the organization after clearing all the liabilities.|

-|Reflects||Shareholders fund reflects the multiple owners’ investment in the organization.||Net worth is the net accumulation of the owners’ fund.|
+|Reflects||Shareholders’ fund reflects the multiple owners’ investment in the organization.||Net worth is the net accumulation of the owners’ fund.|

-|Purpose||The purpose of the shareholders’ fund is to maximize the value of shareholders’ investment.||The purpose of Networth is to maximize the value of the organization as a whole.|
+|Purpose||The purpose of the shareholders’ fund is to maximize the value of shareholders’ investments.||The purpose of Networth is to maximize the value of the organization as a whole.|

-|Calculated for||Shareholders’ fund used in the calculation of market price or book price of the share.||Networth is used in the calculation of business value or intrinsic value in case of amalgamation or demerger.|
+|Calculated for||Shareholders’ funds are used in the calculation of the market price or book price of the share.||Networth is used in the calculation of business value or intrinsic value in case of amalgamation or demerger.|

-|Example:||ABX incorporation has $ 50000 of equity share capital, $ 40000 of preference share capital, $ 5000 of retained earnings, and $ 4000 of miscellaneous expenses not written off.
+|Example||ABX incorporation has $ 50000 of equity share capital, $ 40000 of preference share capital, $ 5000 of retained earnings, and $ 4000 of miscellaneous expenses not written off.
 So, the shareholders’ fund is calculated as under:

 ||ABX incorporation has total assets of $ 200000 and liabilities of $ 109000.
-So, the net worth of the organization is calculated as under:

-|Role||In Shareholders’ fund, the investment by shareholder i.e. Capital plays a major role.||In Networth, assets and liabilities play a major role.|
+|Role||In Shareholders’ funds, the investment by shareholders i.e. Capital, plays a major role.||In Networth, assets and liabilities play a major role.|

 This is a guide to Shareholder Fund vs Net Worth.
-Here we also discuss the shareholder fund vs net worth key differences with infographics and comparison table.
+Here we also discuss the shareholder fund vs net worth key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more –